Omar Bongo: Relations with France

-French culture, economy, and polity have long dominated the small African country of Gabon.
-The French control of the colonial era ... has been replaced, since independence in 1960, by an insidious rapprochement with Paris, fashioned by Gabon's leadership.
-A French journalist long familiar with the continent wrote that "Gabon is an extreme case, verging on caricature, of neocolonialism.
-Bongo's international relations and affairs were dominated by his, and by extension Gabon's, relations with France, Gabon falling within the ambit of Françafrique.
-With its oil, a fifth of the world's known uranium (Gabonese uranium supplied France's nuclear bombs, which French president Charles de Gaulle tested in the Algerian deserts in 1960), big iron and manganese deposits, and plenty of timber, Gabon was always important to France.
+Bongo's international relations and affairs were dominated by his, and by extension Gabon's, relations with France, Gabon falling within the ambit of the French sphere of influence in Africa known as Françafrique.
+With its oil, a fifth of the world's known uranium (Gabonese uranium supplied France's nuclear bombs, which President Charles de Gaulle tested in the Algerian deserts in 1960), big iron and manganese deposits, and plenty of timber, Gabon was always important to France.
 Bongo reportedly said: "Gabon without France is like a car with no driver.
 France without Gabon is like a car with no fuel..."
+Relations between France and Gabon were mainly fostered through the informal networks of Jacques Foccart, the oil company Elf, the diplomat Maurice Delauney, the SDECE officer Maurice Robert and the leader of the SAC militia Pierre Debizet.
+Nicholas Shaxson, a political analyst on African petrostates, noted that Bongo had profited from Gabon's status as "a source of offshore slush funds" to secretly finance French political parties and bribe in favour of French commercial bids.

-In 1964 when renegade soldiers arrested him in Libreville and kidnapped president M'ba, French paratroopers rescued the abducted president and Mr Bongo, restoring them to power.
-Bongo became Vice President in 1966 after what was effectively an interview and subsequent approval by then French President Gen. Charles de Gaulle in 1965 in Paris.
+In 1964, when renegade soldiers arrested him in Libreville and kidnapped president M'ba, French paratroopers rescued the abducted president and Bongo, restoring them to power.
+Bongo became vice president in 1966 after what was effectively an interview and subsequent approval by de Gaulle in 1965 in Paris.

 In 1988, the New York Times reported that "Last year, French aid to Gabon amounted to US$360 million.
 This included subsidizing a third of Gabon's budget, extending low-interest trade loans, paying the salaries of 170 French advisers and 350 French teachers and paying scholarships for most of the roughly 800 Gabonese who study in France every year...
 [A]ccording to Le Canard enchaîné, a French opposition weekly, US$2.6 million of this aid also went for the interior decoration of a DC-8 jet belonging to President Bongo."